nice-game-hints/nine-witches-family-disruption/part-05/020-repair-motorcycle/020-spark-plug.md

 Look around.
 The soldiers usually have lots of money.

 # Where?
 In the cabin with pigs and goats outside.
-[Get Akiro in there.](../030-enter-the-cabin.md)
+You can visit it as Krakovitz.
+[Get Akiro in the cabin, also.](../030-enter-the-cabin.md)

 # He is in...
-Search the cabin. ^[ Go through both the pants.
+Search the cabin. ^[ Go through both the trousers.
 You get over 80 coins from there. ]

-# I have 80 coins!
+# I have over 80 coins!
 Go buy the spark plug from the store.